 - Physical detoxification and medical monitoring – Once this assessment is complete, you will begin your detox.
-For those with intense withdrawal symptoms, doctors may prescribe medication to counteract some of the effects.
+For those with intense withdrawal symptoms, doctors may prescribe medications such as Lexapro (among others) to counteract some of the effects.
 These medications interact with your brain chemistry, sometimes satisfying the same need the drugs do without the negative side effects.
 During these first few days, you might not be permitted to speak with family or friends, allowing you to remain focused on your recovery.
 Once the initial detox is completed, those restrictions should relax.

 - Individual and/or group therapy – During that time of focused healing, you may wish to participate in therapy or other treatment as a means of occupying your mind and body.
 These activities will help you while you begin long-term treatment.

 A Drug Detox Center vs. Drug Detox Kits

 If your intention is to get sober quickly, it may be tempting to try a drug detox kit instead of enrolling in a program at a drug detox center.
 However, there are several risks and limitations involved with drug detox kits.

 Drug detox kits are over-the-counter cleansing products that claim to clear toxins from the body and ultimately, help people pass drug tests even if they’ve been using drugs.
 Unfortunately, these drug detox kits may not always be effective or safe.
 Here are some of the most common risks of drug detox kits.